synacktiv/bip/doc/general/archi.rst

 Bip provide an abstraction in top of several objects in IDA, several different classes in Bip can be used for representing the same IDA objects (ex.:
 :class:`~bip.hexrays.CNode`, :class:`~bip.base.BipType`, ...).
 Each different
-class will provide different functionnalities depending on attribute(s) of the underlying IDA object, this allow to avoid to try to use features which are not set or invalid in the IDA object and to clarify the usage of those object.
+class will provide different functionalities depending on attribute(s) of the underlying IDA object, this allows to avoid trying to use features which are not set or invalid in the IDA object and to clarify the usage of those objects.

-In most cases Bip will provide one static function or one static method which allow to get the object of the correct class (ex: :func:`~bip.base.GetElt`, :func:`~bip.base.GetEltByName`, :meth:`~bip.hexrays.CNode.GetCNode`, ...).
+In most cases Bip will provide one static function or one static method which allows to get the object of the correct class (ex: :func:`~bip.base.GetElt`, :func:`~bip.base.GetEltByName`, :meth:`~bip.hexrays.CNode.GetCNode`, ...).
-Most parent classes of the objects provide ways to test which kind of object will be produce, however the intended way to check for the object type is to use the ``isinstance`` function with the object type being tested.
+Most parent classes of the objects provide ways to test which kind of object will be produced.
+However, the intended way to check for the object type is to use the ``isinstance`` function with the object type being tested.

-Here is a few examples of how it was intended to be used.
+Here are a few examples of how it was intended to be used.
 In this first example the first instruction of a function is recuperated using :func:`~bip.base.GetEltByName`, in this case we know it is an instruction (:class:`~bip.base.Instr`) but the function can return other subclasses